David R. Francis: Career

 After graduating from University, he became a successful businessman in St. Louis and served as the president of a grain merchant's exchange.
 The St. Louis Mining and Stock Exchange was formed in St. Louis in the fall of 1880 with Francis as a founding member.

 In 1885, he was elected mayor of St. Louis as a Democrat.
 In 1888, he was elected governor of Missouri becoming the only mayor of St. Louis elected governor of the state.

 In 1896, Francis was appointed United States Secretary of the Interior by President Grover Cleveland and served until 1897.

 World's Fair 1904

 Francis was one of the main promoters of the St. Louis World's Fair of 1904, serving as president of the Louisiana Purchase Exposition.
 Historians generally emphasize the prominence of themes of race and empire, and the Fair's long-lasting impact on intellectuals in the fields of history, art history, architecture and anthropology.
 From the point of view of the memory of the average person who attended the fair, it primarily promoted entertainment, consumer goods and popular culture.

-The 1904 Summer Olympics were held in combination with that Exposition, and by overseeing the opening ceremony, Francis became the only American to open an Olympic Games but never served as president or vice president of the United States.
+The 1904 Summer Olympics were held in combination with that Exposition, and by overseeing the opening ceremony, Francis became the only American to have opened an Olympic Games without ever serving as president or vice president of the United States.